postmanlabs/labs-docs/src/pages/docs/api-governance/api-governance-admin-panel.md

 > You must have an [Admin or Developer](/docs/collaborating-in-postman/roles-and-permissions/) role for your team to turn governance rules off and on.

-All the available governance rules turned on by default.
+All the available governance rules are turned on by default.
 Your team can configure individual governance rules to meet your development needs.
 If you turn a rule off, you and your team members won't see warnings for this rule if it's violated in your API's definition.

 To turn a governance rule off, select the toggle next to the rule name.
 To turn the rule back on, select the toggle again.